Ryan E. McCoy

 My life

-I enjoy just about anything outdoors, whether it's hiking or gardening, and will usually be accompanied by one or both of our family's two dogs, Max and Monk.
-One of my favorite places in the world is Hisle Farm, a 280-acre farm turned public park just north of downtown Lexington.
-Fun fact: it's also the location of all the photos on this page.
+I enjoy just about anything outdoors, whether it's hiking, riding the occasional equine, or gardening, and will usually be accompanied by our family's two dogs, Max and Monk.

 LinkLinkLink